CarterLi/opendmi/README.md

 OpenDMI is a cross-platform, commercial-grade DMI/SMBIOS framework, focused on functionality and ease of use.
 It provides direct access to all of the DMI/SMBIOS data, command line tools, bindings for major programming languages and even more.

+The project is under active development, see [ROADMAP](ROADMAP.md) and [CHANGELOG](CHANGELOG.md) for details.

 ## Highlights

-* Platform-agnostic access to DMI/SMBIOS structures
+* Platform-agnostic access to DMI/SMBIOS structures.
-* Full SMBIOS support up to version 3.9
+* Full SMBIOS support up to version 3.9.
-* Bindings for C, C++, Python, Go and Rust languages
+* Bindings for C, C++, Python, Go and Rust languages.
-* Modular extensions for handling OEM-specific structures
+* Modular extensions for handling OEM-specific structures.
-* JSON and XML output support for automation purposes
+* JSON and XML output support for automation purposes.
-* Works on Linux, MacOS, BSD and Windows platforms
+* Works on Linux, MacOS, BSD and Windows platforms.
-* Small footprint, no external dependencies
+* Small footprint, no external dependencies.

 ## Components